estefaniams-han/desktop_pomodoro/README.md

 ## Prerequisites

-Before installing and running the project, make sure you have:
+Before you can start your journey with Work Buddy, make sure you have the following:

 - **Node.js**: Version 16 or higher (18+ recommended)
 - **npm**: Comes with Node.js (version 7 or higher)